GiorgiaModi/Quoridor-for-LandTiger/README.md

 # Quoridor game

 Quoridor game implemented with Keil μVision on a LandTiger board (SoC LPC1768).
-It supports multiplayer mode via CAN bus.
+It supports multiplayer mode connecting two boards via CAN bus.

 ## Rules of the game